mochi/mochikit/doc/rst/MochiKit/Signal.rst

 Event handling was never so easy!

-This module takes care of all the hard work---figuring out which event model to use, trying to retrieve the event object, and handling your own internal events, as well as cleanup when the page is unloaded to handle IE's nasty memory leakage.
+This module takes care of all the hard work |---| figuring out which event model to use, trying to retrieve the event object, and handling your own internal events, as well as cleanup when the page is unloaded to handle IE's nasty memory leakage.

 This event system is largely based on Qt's signal/slot system.
 You should read more on how that is handled and also how it is used in model/view programming